 When you are growing shrubs in zone 7, you’ll definitely want to consider evergreens.
 These plants are often conifers with needles in deep shades of green and green blue.

-Junipersthrive in zone 7, and will fill your evergreen needs, whether you are choosing shrubs for zone 7 for groundcover, specimens or hedges.
+Junipers thrive in zone 7, and will fill your evergreen needs, whether you are choosing shrubs for zone 7 for groundcover, specimens, or hedges.
 Most junipers like sun and well-drained soil.
 The Juniperus chinensis is a good dwarf plant to consider.
-It usually stays around 3 feet (.9 m.) tall.
+It usually stays around 3 feet (91 cm.) tall.

 Many bushes grow well in zone 7, but native shrubs will likely require less maintenance than imports.
 Native shrubs are plants that are already used to the habitat.
 American highbush cranberry, for example, not only offers lovely leaves and blossoms, but also edible berries all summer long.
 Even if you have a small garden, you’ll have room for “Alfredo.”
 It doesn’t grow any taller than 6 feet (2 m.).
 Plant these natives in well-drained soil.

-Azaleais a great choice for gardeners growing shrubs in zone 7.
-While some azalea are evergreen, flame azalea is deciduous, with an attractive, relaxed form.
+Azalea is a great choice for gardeners growing shrubs in zone 7.
+While some azaleas are evergreen, flame azalea is deciduous, with an attractive, relaxed form.
 Its fiery-hued blooms are wildly fragrant and appear in late spring.

 Or go for French mulberry, an outstanding pick for anyone choosing shrubs for zone 7.
 It lights up your fall garden with bright purple (edible!) berries on high, straight stems.
 Give these American natives a location with full sun or dappled shade.